 If a pupil deliberately breaks the academy rules regarding uniform, a range of sanctions will operate, depending on whether the breach is a first, or recurrent, offence.
 Pupils should not be made to feel uncomfortable, nor discriminated against, because their parents cannot provide them with the correct uniform.

 Pupils not conforming to the uniform policy will be sent home to change.
-Parents/carers should consult the Pupil Support Worker (P.S.W.), Vice Principal, or Head of Academy, if there is an issue.
+Parents/carers should consult the Pupil Support Worker (P.S.W.), Vice Principal, or Principal, if there is an issue.

 What People Say

 Daci is learning really well.
 I love the fact that the children are pushed to their full potential.

 It was very nice to be able to view Oliver’s work and see how he is progressing.
 Thank you for the opportunity.